tom-howard/ros2/docs/course/part2.md

 #### :material-pen: Exercise 2: Creating a Python Node to Process Odometry Data {#ex2}

-In Part 1 we learnt how to create a package and build simple Python nodes to publish and subscribe to messages on a topic (called `/my_topic`).
+In Part 1 we learnt how to create a package and build simple Python nodes to publish and subscribe to messages on a topic.
 In this exercise we'll build a new subscriber node, much like we did previously, but this one will subscribe to the `/odom` topic that we've been talking about above.
 We'll also create a new package called `part2_navigation` for this node to live in!

-1. First, head to the `src` directory of your ROS2 workspace in your terminal:
+1. First, head to the `src` directory of your ROS 2 workspace in your terminal:

     ```bash
     cd ~/ros2_ws/src/